hypermodern-python/website/docs/chapter02.md

 with only those dependencies installed that the job needs.
 Nox sessions are defined in a Python file named `noxfile.py`, located in the project directory.

-A session consists of a virtual environment and a set of commands to run in that environment.
+A Nox session consists of a virtual environment and a set of commands to run in that environment.
 While the Poetry environment allows you to interact with your package during development,